moliver28/research-handbook/content/job-families/engineering/support-intern.md

 ### You've got the technical acumen

-- you have knowledge of DevOps methodologies and you appreciate the value technologies like Kubernetes bring to the software deployment and development process.
+- you have a high level understanding of how software is built and delivered using DevOps
-- you’re able to communicate complex technical topics to customers and coworkers of varying technical skill levels.
+- you’re a strong communicator
-- you have Ruby on Rails knowledge or you're proficient in working with another MVC framework (Django, Laravel or others) and will be able to pick up Rails quickly.
+- you have some experience programming
-- you’re experienced with Git and CI/CD.
+- you're familiar with the concepts of source control
-- you have some Linux systems administration knowledge.
+- you have some experience using Linux

 ### You'll be able to thrive at GitLab